esteakacrownie/gayer/README.md

 ### Planned

 - Fix incorrect cover art manually when it fails to find your music, or allow disabling auto fetching
-- Allow downloading songs and playlists using direct url
 - Ausio visualizer

 <br/>